download

 fotor_2023-6-1_11_43_39.jpeg

-"We don't hope so, but we have to be realistic; in certain conditions, especially with very high temperatures, our tyres struggle and it is usually hot in Budapest.
+"Let’s hope not, but we have to be realistic; in certain conditions, especially with very high temperatures, our tyres struggle and it is usually hot in Budapest.
 Then there will be three fast circuits, like Canada, where I think we will do well".

 "I didn't see it well because I was covered by Da Matta's Toyota and Alonso's Renault.
 At first I thought only Rubens and Kimi had gone out, then I realised there was only one Williams on the track and I wondered what had happened to my brother".